 3) Listen and Observe

 While engaging, make mental or physical notes on areas to improve.
-Share constructive feedback after the roleplay, focusing on specific growth areas.
+Share constructive feedback after the role-play, focusing on specific growth areas.

 4) Repeat with a Twist

 Have the conversation again with those improvements.
-Add a twist like limited availability or a high price.
+Add a twist, like limited availability or a high price.
 Even throw in a curveball like their credit card declined and see how they respond.

 5) Reflect and Adapt